 The EUA Charter has been elaborated on the basis of extensive consultation, not only with EUA’s 800 member universities and 34 national Rectors’ Conferences, but also with a wide range of European stakeholder organisations – including students and business.
 It calls on universities to make 10 clear commitments to lifelong learning.

 Under the Erasmus+ project European Forum for Enhanced Collaboration in Teaching (EFFECT), EUA and 11 partners from 10 different countries have been exploring approaches for teaching enhancement and institutional strategies in learning and teaching.
-In November 2017, EFFECT...view more
+In November 2017, EFFECT launched the Ten...view more

 EUA is pleased to present “Trends 2018: Learning and teaching in the European Higher Education Area”.
 This flagship report gathers data from more than 300 higher education institutions in 48 European countries.
 Trends 2018 examines how learning and teaching at European higher education...view more